wp-plugins/last-updated/readme.txt

 Bugfix: changed ASC to DESC

 = 1.5 =
-Bugfix: Problem when saving posttype as German user.
+Bugfix: Problem when saving post-type as German user.
 New algorithm: Excludes Posts, when they are higher located in a table ordered by creation time than in a table ordered by updating time. -> Just displays posts that are really old and updated.

 = 1.4.2 =